Contact Us Today (424) 372-3112

 If the defense lawyer is able to speak with her client before the police, she should advise him not to make any statements without first consulting with counsel.
 It may turn out that the lawyer will allow him to speak with the police, but this decision should be made only after consulting with her and making sure that the appropriate safeguards are in place.

-If the client is in custody, the lawyer needs to speak with those in charge of the jail in order to ensure that the client is adequately protected from other inmates.
+If the client is in custody, the lawyer needs to speak with those in charge of the jail to ensure that the client is adequately protected from other inmates.
 Most jails have special areas for those who need to be separated for their own protection.
-A jailer who doesn't recognize your client, may not be aware of his need to be segregated from the rest of the jail population.
+A jailer who doesn't recognize your client may not be aware of his need to be segregated from the rest of the jail population.

 Step 2 – The Team

-Representing a celebrity in a high profile criminal prosecution often requires a team of professionals, not just lawyers.
+Representing a celebrity in a high-profile criminal prosecution often requires a team of professionals, not just lawyers.
 Although the transactional lawyer will rarely represent the client in the criminal case, she will be called on to assess the impact of the criminal proceedings on contracts the client may have for performances or endorsements.

 A crisis public relations consultant can be invaluable in spinning the news and portraying the client in the best possible light.
 Establishing a relationship with an established crisis public relations firm is a good practice, especially when the transactional lawyer knows that her client is inclined to act impulsively.

 arrest.
-Thus, having a skilled crisis public relations consultant who keeps a watchful eye on news coverage helps to ensure that the client isn't winning the case in court, but losing in the court of public opinion.
+Thus, having a skilled crisis public relations consultant who keeps a watchful eye on news coverage helps to ensure that the client isn't winning the case in court but losing in the court of public opinion.

 Step 3 – The Theme

-In any case involving a celebrity, the lawyer needs a theme for the defense.
+In any case, involving a celebrity, the lawyer needs a theme for the defense.
 Is the case about the celebrity assaulting his neighbor, or is the case about the secret life of the neighbor?
 The theme should be something simple: “My client is not a child abuser, and we are confident that he will be exonerated once all of the evidence is made public.”

 Step 4 – Spin Control

 Once you have a theme, it is essential to develop the theme and reduce it to a few key talking points early in the legal process.
-If you lack experience in dealing with the media, there are numerous media consultants available to train and educate you.
-Many such consultants have their own video equipment so the lawyer can practice dealing with potential questions and issues, and have the opportunity to review her performance in the comfort of a private conference room before taking it public.
+If you need experience in dealing with the media, there are numerous media consultants available to train and educate you.
+Many such consultants have their own video equipment so the lawyer can practice dealing with potential questions and issues and have the opportunity to review her performance in the comfort of a private conference room before taking it public.

-As publicity escalates, the theme becomes the mantra: A standard statement, which is totally acceptable, goes something like this: “My client is not guilty of the charges, and is anxious to have all of the evidence presented in court.
+As publicity escalates, the theme becomes the mantra: A standard statement, which is totally acceptable, goes something like this: “My client is not guilty of the charges and is anxious to have all of the evidence presented in court.
 We are confident that after a thorough airing of the evidence, my client will be found not guilty of all charges.”

-A more creative, eye-catching statement, which is more likely to air on the evening news would be: “My client is not guilty of all of these charges, and we eagerly look forward to proving that the “so-called victim” is the one who should be in jail right now, and not my client.”
+A more creative, eye-catching statement, which is more likely to air on the evening news, would be: “My client is not guilty of all of these charges, and we eagerly look forward to proving that the “so-called victim” is the one who should be in jail right now, and not my client.”

 The media are often looking for short, catchy audio or video clips for the evening news or the morning talk shows.
 The more creative and proactive you are, the more likely you are to get the sound bite you want on television, radio, or the internet.